mui/material-ui/docs/src/pages/components/image-list/image-list.md

 ## Standard image list

 Standard image lists are best for items of equal importance.
-They have a uniform container size, ratio, and padding.
+They have a uniform container size, ratio, and spacing.

 {{"demo": "pages/components/image-list/StandardImageList.js"}}